adopted-ember-addons/ember-cli-windows/README.md

 ## Ember Addon
 This tool is also available as an Ember Addon, allowing you to ship the 'optimizing for Windows' capabilities with your project.
 For more information, [check out the addon here](https://github.com/felixrieseberg/ember-cli-windows-addon).

+## Requirements
+Windows 8, Windows 8.1 or Windows 10 heavily recommended.
+This script still works on Windows 7, but will not be able to automate Defender Configuration.
+Instead, it'll display manual configurations steps.

 ## License
 MIT License, Copyright 2015 Felix Rieseberg & Microsoft.
 See LICENSE for more information.